-Early Head Start is designed to provide high quality child and family development services to lowincome expectant mothers and families with infants and toddlers.
-Services are provided yearround, at no cost, to meet the health, educational, developmental, and social needs of children and families.
+Early Head Start is designed to provide high quality child and family development services to low-income expectant mothers and families with infants and toddlers.
+Services are provided year-round, at no cost, to meet the health, educational, developmental, and social needs of children and families.

 Our program operates a home-based model where Parent Educators visit families each week for 1 1⁄2 hours, however, visits may vary for expectant parents.
-We also offer opportunities for parents and children to come together twice per month for Infant/Toddler Playtimes.
+We also offer opportunities for parents and children to come together regularly at Infant/Toddler Playtimes.
 Services are provided throughout Jefferson and Clarion Counties.